 Note: degree programmes and applications may require a more specific minimum score for admission.

 The TOEFL – or Test Of English as a Foreign Language – offers an internet-based test (iBT).
 The final, overall iBT score ranges between 0 and 120, and includes a scaled average from the four components (reading, listening, speaking, and writing).
 Read more about TOEFL (iBT).

-The School of Law is offering a number of Liberty Scholarships to UK/EU and international students of high academic quality starting a postgraduate taught programme in 2017.
+The School of Law is offering a number of Liberty Scholarships to UK/EU and international students of high academic quality starting a postgraduate taught programme.
 These scholarships will be awarded on the basis of academic performance in your undergraduate degree.
 A Liberty Scholarship will not be awarded in addition to any other scholarship except a University of Leeds Alumni Bursary.

 Find out more on the Schools scholarships page.

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.